All-New X-Men: Trial of Jean Grey

 Soon Jean Grey is then kidnapped by the Shi'ar to pay for her future self's actions as the Dark Phoenix in the "Trial of Jean Grey".
 This led to an alliance between the X-Men and Guardians of the Galaxy and a confrontation with the Shi'ar Imperial Guard.
 While on trial, Jean was shown her entire future and death in a brief psychic surge.
 As the X-Men and Guardians attempt to rescue Jean, they are helped by the Starjammers.
 After making it back to Earth, another confrontation with the Imperial Guard ensues.
 All the pressure built up from her knowledge of her future, plus the newfound information of the death of her family and entire bloodline at the hands of the Shi'ar in the End of Greys, causes Jean to discover a new ability.
 Using this new power to absorb psionic energy and combining it with her telepathy and telekinesis, Jean rebuffs Gladiator and destroys a Shi'ar Warship.
-Cyclops then leaves with his dad Corsair and the rest of the Starjammers.
+Cyclops then leaves with his father Corsair and the rest of the Starjammers.